komlraj/giterhub/README.md

 * Go to the directory using `cd node-cli/giterhub`.
 * Run project using `npm start`. <br>

--- If you want to try project then directly install using `npm i -g githerhub`.
+-- If you want to try project then directly install using `npm i -g giterhub`.

 ### Tech Stack Used